twcook/s3model.github.io/docs/specifications/specs.md

 The S3Model specifications, reference implementation, and tools are available from the [S3Model](https://s3model.com) website.

-> [Contact Us](https://www.linkedin.com/in/timothywaynecook/) for information and access to advanced model development tools.
+> [Contact Us](mailto:s3modeldata@gmail.com?subject=S3Model) for information and access to advanced model development tools.

 *The ninety and nine are with dreams, content but the hope of the world made new, is the hundredth man who is grimly bent on making those dreams come true. - Edgar Alan Poe*

 ### Error Reporting

-Please report all issues [here.](https://github.com/twcook/S3Model_Specs/issues)
+Please report all issues [here.](https://github.com/twcook/S3Model/issues)

 ---

 ## Abstract Model

-[S3Model](https://s3model.com/specifications/docs/glossary.html#shareable-structured-semantic-model-s3model) is by name as well as by definition and design a constraint-based multi-level modeling approach.
+[S3Model](../glossary.md#shareable-structured-semantic-model-s3model) is by name as well as by definition and design a constraint-based multi-level modeling approach.
 This approach means that there are multiple models with increasing specificity to get to the instance data point.
 S3Model is constraint-based which provides a complete syntactic validation path back to the reference model for the instance data.
 The semantic model is designed using the concepts of this multi-level model approach.
 Extensions to the reference model concepts are not allowed.

+While these classes are considered the *abstract* concepts in S3Model, they are expressed in a concrete form in the file s3model.owl.

 ### S3Model Ontology Classes